Sign and Broadcast Transaction

 2. Sign the Transaction

 Use any Ethereum-compatible signing method or library to sign the transaction.
-Below is an example using ethers.js.
+Below there is an example using ethers.js.
 Note that for package.json the 5.7.2 version of ethers is required.

 import { Wallet, utils } from 'ethers';